annamherz/pipeline/README.md

 First, create a conda/mamba environment:

-`conda create --name pipeline python=3.9 pip`
+`conda create --name pipeline python=3.10 pip`

 Install requirements:

-`conda install -c conda-forge openmm=7.7.0 openff-toolkit openff-interchange openff-units openff-utilities openff-forcefields lomap2`
+`conda install -c conda-forge openmm openff-toolkit openff-interchange openff-units openff-utilities openff-forcefields lomap2`

-`conda install -c openbiosim/label/dev sire==2023.3`
+`conda install -c openbiosim sire==2024.3.0`

 and also install the requirements listed:

 `pip install -r requirements.txt`

 Clone the correct BioSimSpace version (https://github.com/michellab/BioSimSpace/releases/tag/RBFE-benchmark) and install this in the environment.
+# change branch - newer on openbiosim

 Follow the instructions there to install the branch.

+To use flex align, kcombu also needs to be installed:

+`conda install openbiosim::kcombu_bss`

 Finally, go to the python directory and install the pipeline in the environment using: